How to Teach Young Children to Throw a Baseball

-Young Children How to Throw
+Teach Young Children How to Throw a Baseball Teaching Video

-# of steps - 4
+# of steps: 4 easy steps

 Keywords: Toothpick, Ball, Wall, Broken, Roof, Loose

-1. Create a toothpick™ (straight arm) out in front with baseball in hand.
+- Create a toothpick (straight arm) out in front with baseball in hand.
 For really young children, skip this step and begin with step 2.

-2. Ball-to-the-wall™.
-Kiss the ball to the wall.
+- Ball-to-the-wall Kiss the ball to the wall.
+This requires the ball to be extended straight behind the body.
 The key to this step is to make a fun kissing sound as ball touches wall.
-Keeping your arm holding the ball straight.
-(Repeat Steps 1 & 2 twice more)
+It adds novelty to the instruction and helps seed the learning.
+(Repeat Steps 1 & 2 bringing the ball front to back twice more)

-3. Broken toothpick™ (Create a cracking sound [this is fun for kids] and bend at elbow.)
+- Broken toothpick (Create a cracking sound [this is fun for kids] and bend at elbow.)
 (Start from the beginning and do it twice more, [repetition is a key to kids learning retention]

-4. Loose-at-the-roof™ (Extend broken toothpick above head straightening arm and throwing the ball at something fun)
+- Loose-at-the-roof™ (Extend broken toothpick above head straightening arm and throwing the ball at something fun)

 3-Step Throwing Motion

-* Add a step, and then Loose-at-the-roof(sm)
+- Add the step, and then Loose-at-the-roof